 by Jon Silver

-Buying a house is complicated, especially if you have never done it before.
-Many first-time buyers are really intimidated by the home buying process.
+Buying a house is complicated, especially if you have never done it before and if your goal is to get access to the best loans for first time home buyers, then keep reading.
+Many first-time buyers are really intimidated by the house buying and home loan process.
 Fortunately, there are several good home loan programs available for first-time buyers that make the process easier and less expensive.
 With homeownership rates trending negatively, you can bet that the government will be investing heavily in first time home buyer programs in the coming years.
 Read on to learn about these great home loan programs.

 This government inspired agency still produces top home buying program for first time home buyers in the United States.
 One of the problems with buying your first home is that you do not have equity in a current property.
 When a current home owner sells their home and moves into a new one, they generally have equity available that may be used for a large down payment.
 Most first-time buyers do not have this luxury.